wiseman-timelord/GoldWeekly-Indicator/README.md

 - GoldWeekly-3xSmma - 3 color smma trends, Red is Fast, Orange is Medium, Yellow is Slow, with default line thickness 2.

 ### Preview
-- The Project so far...
+- Roughly the stage I am at...

 ![indicator preview](media/preview.png)